-Before deciding to practice family law, Wichita divorce attorney Bradley Ward considered a career in psychology, because he wanted to help counsel people through emotional issues and troubling times in their lives.
+Before deciding to practice family law, Tulsa divorce attorney Bradley Ward considered a career in psychology, because he wanted to help counsel people through emotional issues and troubling times in their lives.
 There is nothing more emotionally troubling than a divorce or family law issue.

 “When an individual has their children removed from their home, their marriage fractured, and loses something they have worked many years to build, it can be extremely emotionally damaging,” Mr. Ward said.